-Our concept is a purpose-built community that will facilitate “aging in community” for approximately 35 people.
+Our concept is a purpose-built community that will facilitate “aging in community” for older adults and seniors.
 This cohousing community will be self-managed by residents who will know each other before they move in.
-They will participate in governance, volunteer work, and community living.
-Some support services will be available and residents will commit to neighbourly mutual support.
-Residents will share tools, bikes, boats, books, and other resources.
-Communal meals will be held about once a week.
+We will participate in governance, volunteer work, and community living.
+Residents will commit to neighbourly mutual support.
+We will share tools, bikes, books, and other resources.
+Communal meals will be held regularly.

 The following principles will guide the planning:

-- Autonomy of private dwellings with advantages of shared resources and community living
+- Individual private apartments with advantages of shared resources and community living

 - Ecological sustainability in design and operations

 Within the central core of Ottawa in a vibrant neighbourhood.